ciscoheat/superforms-web/src/routes/+page.md

 <svelte:head><title>Superforms for SvelteKit</title></svelte:head>

 > Superforms 1.0 has just been released!
-Check out the [migration guide](/migration) for information on how to update.
+Check out [what's new](/whats-new-v1), and the [migration guide](/migration) for information on how to update.

 <Header />

-Superforms is a SvelteKit library that gives you a thorough solution for **server-side validation** and **client-side display** of forms.
+Superforms is a SvelteKit library that gives you a comprehensive solution for **server-side validation** and **client-side display** of forms.

-It uses a Zod validation schema as a **single source of truth**, with consistent handling of form data and validation errors, including full type safety.
+It uses a Zod validation schema as a **single source of truth**, with consistent handling of form data and validation errors, with full type safety.
 It works with both TypeScript and JavaScript.

-The API is minimal, basically a single method on the server and client, but is very flexible and configurable to handle every possible case of:
+The API is minimal, basically a single method on the server and client, but it's very flexible and configurable to handle every possible case of:

 <Gallery />